microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-faq.md

 * OneDrive/Sharepoint
 * Viva Insights

 New datasets are added to Microsoft Graph Data Connect on a regular basis.
-For a complete list, see [Dataset, regions, and sinks](https://learn.microsoft.com/en-us/graph/data-connect-datasets).
+For a complete list, see [Dataset, regions, and sinks](/graph/data-connect-datasets).

 ## Which datasets are in preview and which are generally available?

-Datasets under the OneDrive/SharePoint and Viva Insights sections are currently available for customers in preview or for those who have the Viva Insights license respectively.
+Datasets for the OneDrive/SharePoint and Viva Insights are currently available for customers in preview or for those who have the Viva Insights license, respectively.

-For information on datasets that are generally avaialble or in preview only, see [Dataset, regions, and sinks](https://learn.microsoft.com/en-us/graph/data-connect-datasets#datasets).
+For information about datasets that are generally avaialble or in preview only, see [Dataset, regions, and sinks](/graph/data-connect-datasets#datasets).

 ## How much do I have to pay for Microsoft Graph Data Connect?

 Microsoft Graph Data Connect consumption charges are billed monthly on a pay-as-you-go basis.
 The Data Connect billing unit is in a multiple of 1000s of objects, where 1 object maps to 1 individual instance of an entity in Microsoft 365.
 For example, 1 email == 1 object, 1 file == 1 object, 1 Teams chat message == 1 object, and so on.

 Some datasets are available for free or are currently free in preview while other datasets are charged.
 Microsoft Graph Data Connect offers datasets across multiple different Microsoft 365 products and services.
-For details about datasets that are available through Microsoft Graph Data Connect, see [Dataset, regions, and sinks](https://learn.microsoft.com/en-us/graph/data-connect-datasets#datasets).
+For details about datasets that are available through Microsoft Graph Data Connect, see [Dataset, regions, and sinks](/graph/data-connect-datasets#datasets).
 For details about billing, see the [Pricing page](https://azure.microsoft.com/pricing/details/graph-data-connect/).

 There is no charge for extraction of objects from the following datasets:
 - BasicDataSet_v0.User_v0